Lake Toya to the Sea of Japan

 Who is this tour for?

-- Visitors to Hokkaido who would love road cycling & discovering the island’s popular destinations
+- Visitors to Hokkaido who would love road cycling & discovering the island’s popular destinations on two wheels

-- Keen adventurers who enjoy cycle touring with a few challenging hills in alpine landscapes
+- Keen adventurers who enjoy cycle touring in alpine landscapes with a few challenging hills

 Lake Toya to the Sea of Japan Cycling Tour Itinerary at a Glance